 ECW in Afghanistan

-Decades of conflict, poverty, prolonged drought, COVID-19, a lack of social services—coupled with the interruption of most of the foreign aid after the Taliban takeover of power in August—are pushing the people of Afghanistan to the brink of a humanitarian catastrophe.
+Decades of conflict, poverty, prolonged drought, COVID-19, a lack of social services—coupled with the ever-intensifying repression of women and girls since the Taliban takeover of power in August 2021—are pushing the people of Afghanistan to the brink of a humanitarian catastrophe.
 Half of the country’s population is struggling to put food on the table and nearly 10 million girls and boys depend on humanitarian assistance to survive.
 Education Cannot Wait (ECW) has been supporting education programmes in Afghanistan since 2017, with a focus on girls’ education as well as community-based education to reach children and adolescents in the most crisis-affected areas.

 Investments